harangp/maxmind-oracle/README.md

 ## License

-As noted in the LICENSE.md file, this work is licensed under Creative Commons BY-NC 4.0
+As noted in the LICENSE.md file, this work is licensed under Creative Commons BY-NC 4.0 If you found it useful, please leave a star.
+Thanks.

 For commercial usage, please conatact the author.